STXT - Semantic Text

 17.3.
 Core independence

 STXT MUST NOT impose semantic rules coming from schemas.
-The schema system is a separate and optional component that operates on the already-parsed STXT.
+The schema system is a separate and optional component that operates on the already parsed STXT.

-18. Appendix B — Interaction with `@stxt.template`
+18. Appendix C — Interaction with `@stxt.template`

 The template system allows adding semantic validation to STXT documents without modifying the base syntax of the language.